How to Form Questions in Greek for English Speakers

 Common Greek Question Words

-Greek has several question words that are used to ask for specific information.
+Greek has several question words that are essential for forming questions.
 Here are some of the most common ones:

 Forming Questions with Question Words